An American Dream-1966

 Grade: C-

 An American Dream (1966) is a film version of the Norman Mailer novel of the same name.
-Directed by Robert Gist its cast includes Stuart Whitman, Janet Leigh, and Eleanor Parker, who do what they can with mediocre writing, uneven pacing, and an unsatisfying ending.
+Directed by Robert Gist, the cast includes Stuart Whitman, Janet Leigh, and Eleanor Parker, who do what they can with mediocre writing, uneven pacing, and an unsatisfying ending.

-Roles suffer from miscasts and misfires and the film plays out as more of an episodic television detective show or a darker version of a television movie than a compelling feature.
+The roles suffer from miscasts and misfires.
+The film plays more like an episodic television detective show or a darker version of a television movie than a compelling feature.

-Except for one terrific high-rise scene, the film is largely a waste of time.
+Except for one terrific high-rise scene, the film is essentially a waste of time.

 Stephen Rojack (Whitman) is a decorated war hero who returns to Los Angeles to embark on a career as a journalist.
 He publicly criticizes the police for failing to accost a known crime lord named Ganucci (Joe De Santis), which angers the mobster.

-Simultaneously, Rojack’s alcoholic wife, Deborah (Parker), flies into a drunken rage when he asks her for a divorce resulting in her toppling from a swanky high-rise to her death.
+Simultaneously, Rojack’s alcoholic wife, Deborah (Parker), flies into a drunken rage when he asks her for a divorce, resulting in her toppling from a swanky high-rise to her death.
 Riddled with guilt, Rojack resumes a relationship with his former girlfriend and Ganucci’s ex, Cherry (Leigh).

-The best scene of the film is the intense confrontation between Rojack and Deborah.
-The sweeping, expansive balcony and the open-air locale overlooking dazzling Los Angeles should be a major clue that something dire will transpire, especially as Deborah is drunk beyond belief and filled with fury.
+The best scene is the intense confrontation between Rojack and Deborah.
+The sweeping, expansive balcony and the open-air locale overlooking dazzling Los Angeles should be a significant clue that something dire will transpire, especially as Deborah is drunk beyond belief and filled with fury.

-Her lavish apartment is decorated adequately in the latest 1960s style giving the scene a plush sophistication.
-The vicious death scene is wonderfully done as the woman not only falls to her death but is subsequently run over by a car adding insult to injury.
+Her lavish apartment is adequately decorated in the latest 1960s style, giving the scene a plush sophistication.
+The vicious death scene is wonderfully done as the woman not only falls to her death but is subsequently run over by a car, adding insult to injury.

 The scene is also the crux of the entire film.

-Harboring the thrill of the climactic scene, however, is Parker’s jarring overacting performance making Deborah appear crazed and animal-like.
+Harboring the thrill of the climactic scene, however, is Parker’s jarring, overacting performance, making Deborah appear crazed and animal-like.
 The display is understood as making the character unlikable and unbalanced- the hunky gigolo in her bed also makes her unsympathetic-but the cartoon acting seems amateurish and beneath the fabulous actress.

 The premise of the film is illogical and unbalanced as, to my eyes, it appears Deborah falls to her death accidentally, but the reasoning of the film portrays Rojack as riddled with guilt for causing her death.

 He even admits his guilt to her father in one scene.
-His claim to the police that Deborah committed suicide is of course untrue, but the unnecessary guilt seems implausible and too much a stretch at creating the main plot point.
+His claim to the police that Deborah committed suicide is, of course, untrue, but the unnecessary guilt seems implausible and too much of a stretch at creating the main plot point.

-Her soft features and petite frame do not fit the part and her lip-syncing of the Oscar-nominated theme song “A Time For Love” does nothing to elicit credibility from either the character or the actress.
+Her soft features and petite frame do not fit the part, and her lip-syncing of the Oscar-nominated theme song “A Time For Love” does nothing to elicit credibility from either the character or the actress.

-The intended perception of a horror film is a strikeout as the film plays more like a tepid thriller.
+The intended perception of a horror film is a strikeout, as the experience is more like a tepid thriller.

 For fans of Janet Leigh, An American Dream is not recommended.